dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 Use the [`integrity.ps1`](https://github.com/dotnet/AspNetCore.Docs/blob/main/aspnetcore/blazor/host-and-deploy/webassembly/_samples/integrity.ps1?raw=true) PowerShell script to validate a published and deployed Blazor app.
 The script is provided for PowerShell Core 6 as a starting point when the app has integrity issues that the Blazor framework can't identify.
 Customization of the script might be required for your apps, including if running on version of PowerShell later than version 6.2.7.

-The script checks the files in the `publish` folder and downloaded from the deployed app to detect issues in the different manifests that contain integrity hashes.
+The script checks the files in the `publish` folder and downloaded from the deployed app to detect issues in the different manifests that containtegrity hashes.
 These checks should detect the most common problems:

 * You modified a file in the published output without realizing it.
 * The app wasn't correctly deployed to the deployment target, or something changed within the deployment target's environment.